2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

 \subsection{Locality?}

-On the other hand, some of the more recent discussions on the subject tend to question this Clauser's ``reality or locality'' formulation of the conclusions \cite{BellStanford}.
-Careful logical analysis shows that Bell's inequality violation implies some elements of nonlocality irrespectively of our stance on realism, i.e.\ that ``locality'' assumption cannot be saved -- at least not in its standard sense -- even if we give up realism.
-Some modern scholars thus prefer to summarize implications of Bell's violation simply as a constraint that any hidden-variable theory must be nonlocal, more in line with Bell's own formulation of his theorem: ``If [a hidden-variable theory] is local it will not agree with quantum mechanics, and if it agrees with quantum mechanics it will not be local'' \cite{BellSpeakable}.
-To understand this emphasis on the hidden variables, we must return to the already mentioned Bohm-de Broigle's hidden-valiable interpretation, aka pilot-wave theory (PWT) \cite{BohmianMechanicsStanford, BohmianMechanics}, which hugely influenced Bell.
+On the other hand, some of the more recent discussions on the subject tend to question this Clauser's ``reality or locality'' formulation of the conclusions \cite{BellStanford}. \cor{It is often argued that Bell's inequality violation implies some elements of nonlocality irrespectively of our stance on realism, i.e.\ that ``locality'' assumption cannot be saved -- at least not in its standard sense -- even if we give up realism.
+Emphasizing these nonlocality features,} some modern scholars thus prefer to summarize implications of Bell's violation simply as a constraint that any hidden-variable theory must be nonlocal, more in line with Bell's own formulation of his theorem: ``If [a hidden-variable theory] is local it will not agree with quantum mechanics, and if it agrees with quantum mechanics it will not be local'' \cite{BellSpeakable}. \cor{To understand this emphasis on the hidden variables, but also to better understand the idea of sacrificing locality to preserve realism, we must return again to Bohm-de Broigle's hidden-variable interpretation, aka pilot-wave theory (PWT) \cite{BohmianMechanicsStanford, BohmianMechanics}, which hugely influenced Bell.